 Texas Sports Betting

-Texas betting options are limited amid a general aversion to most things gambling across the state.
-Daily fantasy sports apps and social sportsbooks are currently the closest alternatives to online sports betting in Texas.
+Until state law changes, daily fantasy sports apps and social sportsbooks will remain the closest alternatives to legal online sports betting in Texas.

 Legal Texas Betting Sites